Blogs

 COMMENTARY / Salvador Sánchez Tapia [Brigadier General (Res.)].

 For reasons rooted in its pre-independence past, the United States maintains a certain caution against the possibility that the Armed Forces can be employed domestically against citizens by whoever holds power.
-For this reason, when the Founding Fathers wrote the Constitution, while authorizing the congress to organize and maintain armies, they explicitly limited their funding to a maximum of two years.
+For this reason, when the Founding Fathers drafted the Constitution, while authorizing congress to organize and maintain armies, they explicitly limited their funding to a maximum of two years.

 In the 1990s, Michael C. Desch, one of the leading authorities in the field of CMR, identified the correlation between the missions entrusted to the Armed Forces by a state and the quality of its civil-military relations, concluding that externally oriented military missions are the most conducive to healthy CMRs, while internal missions that are not purely military are likely to generate various pathologies in such relations.

 In general, the existence of the Armed Forces in any state is primarily due to the need to protect it against any threat from outside.
-In order to carry out such a high task with guarantees, armies are equipped and trained for the lethal employment use of force, unlike police forces, which are equipped for a minimal and gradual use of force, which only becomes lethal in the most extreme, exceptional cases.
+In order to carry out such a high task with guarantees, armies are equipped and trained for the lethal employment force, unlike police forces, which are equipped for a minimal and gradual use of force, which only becomes lethal in the most extreme, exceptional cases.
 In the first case, it is a matter of confronting an armed enemy that is trying to destroy one's own forces.
 In the second, force is used to confront citizens who may, in some cases, use violence, but who remain, after all, compatriots.

 When military forces are employed in tasks of this nature, there is always a risk that they will produce a response in accordance with their training, which may be excessive in a law and order scenario.
 The consequences, in such a case, can be very negative.
-In the worst case, and above all other considerations, the employment may result in a perhaps avoidable loss of life.
-Moreover, from the point of view of the CMR, the soldiers that the nation submission for its external defense could become, in the eyes of the citizenry, the enemies of those they are supposed to defend.
+In the worst case scenario, and above all other considerations, the employment may result in a perhaps avoidable loss of life.
+Moreover, from the point of view of CMR, the soldiers that the nation submission for its external defense could become, in the eyes of the citizenry, the enemies of those they are supposed to defend.

 The damage this can produce for civil-military relations, for national defense and for the quality of a state's democracy is difficult to measure, but it can be intuited if one considers that, in a democratic system, the Armed Forces cannot live without the support of their fellow citizens, who see them as a beneficial force for the nation and to whose members they extend their recognition as its loyal and disinterested servants.